coderamen666/srd-v3.5-md/spells/spells-m-o.md

 time equal to the amount of memory time you want to modify) visualizing the memory you wish to modify in the subject.
-If your concentration is disturbed before the visualization is complete, or if the subject is ever beyond the spell's range during this time, the spell is lost.
+If your concentration is disturbed before the visualization is complete, or if the subject is ever beyond the spell’s range during this time, the spell is lost.

-A modified memory does not necessarily affect the subject's actions, particularly if it contradicts the creature's natural inclinations.
+A modified memory does not necessarily affect the subject’s actions, particularly if it contradicts the creature’s natural inclinations.
 An illogical modified memory is dismissed by the creature as a bad dream or a memory muddied by too much wine.